gzhechu/scrabblecheat/README.md

 Issues:

 You shoud set your system locales to UTF-8 to avoid the decode problem when load word list.
+For example:

 	export LC_ALL="en_US.UTF-8"
 	export LC_CTYPE="en_US.UTF-8"